North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 UConn Performance Insights

-- The Huskies are outscoring opponents by 11.8 points per game, with a +95 scoring differential overall.
-They put up 77.6 points per game (56th in college basketball) and allow 65.8 per outing (212th in college basketball).
+- The Huskies put up 77.6 points per game (53rd in college basketball) while giving up 65.8 per outing (212th in college basketball).
+They have a +95 scoring differential and outscore opponents by 11.8 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.